Wuhan: Scientific research

+Wuhan is a major city in the world by scientific research outputs and it ranks 8th globally and 5th in the Asia-Pacific & China (after Beijing, Shanghai, Nanjing and Guangzhou).
+When compared to other countries in the region, Wuhan ranked higher than Australia, securing fifth place in Asia and Oceania after China, Japan, South Korea, and India, according to the Nature Index for 2025.
+For instance, Wuhan's share of the 2024 Nature Index is 1,526.22, while Australia's share is 1,472.49.

 Wuhan contains three national development zones and four scientific and technological development parks, as well as numerous enterprise incubators, over 350 research institutes, 1470 high-tech enterprises, and over 400,000 experts and technicians.

 Founded in 1958, the Wuhan Branch of Chinese Academy of Sciences is one of the twelve national branches of CAS.
 It is composed of 9 independent organizations, including the headquarters at Xiaohongshan, Wuchang.
 It has had a staff of 3,900, among which 8 are CAS fellows, and one is a Chinese Academy of Engineering fellow.
 As of 2013, the achievements gained by WHB had won 23 National Awards and 778 Provincial Awards.
 Wuhan Research Institute of Post and Telecommunications (now known as FiberHome Technologies Group) is the national center for optical communication research in China, and is where the first optical fiber in the country was produced.
 The Wuhan Institute of Virology is also operated by the CAS.

 Wuhan University of Technology is another major national university with three main campuses located in the Wuchang District.
 Founded in the year 2000, it was merged from three major universities, Wuhan University of Technology (established in 1948), Wuhan Transportation University (established in 1946) and Wuhan Automotive Polytechnic University (established in 1958).
 Wuhan University of Technology, together with China University of Geosciences (Wuhan), Huazhong Agricultural University, Zhongnan University of Economics and Law and Central China Normal University (or Huazhong Normal University), are the leading Chinese universities accredited by the Ministry of Education under the "State Project 211" for Chinese higher education institutions.
 Other major research universities have its seat in the city, including Wuhan University of Science and Technology, Hubei University, Hubei University of Technology, and South Central University for Nationalities.

 Wuhan is a major site for water planning and research in central China.